corda/corda/docs/source/quickstart-deploy.rst

    A flow is the mechanism by which a transaction takes place using Corda.
 This flow creates an instance of the IOU state, which requires an ``iouValue`` property.
 Flows are contained in CorDapps, and define the mechanisms by which parties transact.
 For more information on flows, see the `flow documentation <key-concepts-flows.html>`_.

-3. To check whether PartyB has received the transaction, open the terminal window showing PartyB's perspective, and run the following command: ``run vaultQuery contractStateType:net.corda.example.IOUState``
+3. To check whether PartyB has received the transaction, open the terminal window showing PartyB's perspective, and run the following command: ``run vaultQuery contractStateType: com.example.state.IOUState``

   This command displays all of the IOU states in the node's vault.
 States are immutable objects that represent shared facts between the parties.
 States serve as the inputs and outputs of transactions.